Combodo/combodo-powerbi-integration/README.md

-# Extension PowerBI integration - Helpdesk view
+# PowerBI integration - Helpdesk view

 ## About